lumeland/theme-ebook/src/index.md

 sense of it.
 So, we were headed back to Rose Quartz Records, Scheme muttering to herself, when we heard a scrap of conversation from a phone kiosk:

 "...new teeth?
 For LENGUA, yeah."
-A teenager---excruciatingly cool-looking, her hair shimmering iridescent---was making a purchase. "_Thank_ you, yerb," she said, accepting her merchandise.
+A teenagerexcruciatingly cool-looking, her hair shimmering iridescentwas making a purchase. "_Thank_ you, yerb," she said, accepting her merchandise.
 "I've been _dying_ out here."

 Scheme sidled up to the kiosk, which sold burner phones, vape pens, and other electronics disposable and nefarious.
-After a medium-long negotiation---I heard her say, "I am _not_ anyone's *grand*mother"---she returned, dangling two plastic clamshells.
+After a medium-long negotiationI heard her say, "I am _not_ anyone's *grand*mother"she returned, dangling two plastic clamshells.

 "Mx.
 Portacio, meet your new teeth."